New Camper FAQ

 What if my child is homesick?

 Please feel free to get in touch with our staff before camp if you or your camper are concerned about homesickness, or if this is their first time away.
-One of the best ways to ensure a great camp experience is to prepare for homesickness before leaving home.
+One of the best ways to ensure a great camp experience is to prepare for missing home before leaving home.
 We have lots of tips to help set you up for success!
+You can also check out the Camp Readiness Checklist for new campers, available here.

 How do you select your staff?